 Knowledge and Protective Health Behaviors Concerning Risk Factors for Coronary Heart Disease among Baghdad University Students

-Objectives: To evaluate knowledge and behaviour of Baghdad University students concerning coronary
+Objectives: to evaluate knowledge and behaviour of Baghdad University students concerning coronary heart

-heart disease and to identify the relationship between demographic characteristic data with student’s
+disease and to identify the relationship between demographic characteristic data with student’s knowledge

 Methodology: A cross-sectional design study utilizing a stratified random sampling method.
 Students of